aaalgo/pc12306c/README.md

 - Q: this is to preventing sending out too many requests before they can be processed by server.
 If outstanding query + B >= Q, the writing thread will sleep S us and try again.
+- N: this program pre-allocate memory for all requests and responses.
+  For N=10000000 and C=4 (default), the maximal resident set size of the program is about 4GB.
+The memory consumption is proportional to NxC.

 ## Performance Measures